syedramim/Dcode/README.md

 # Dcode – A SwiftUI Encryption & Decryption Tool

 This project showcases several classical and modern cipher implementations using SwiftUI.
-It demonstrates how to encrypt and decrypt text using Caesar, Atbash, ROT13, Vigenère, and XOR ciphers, along with a customizable feature for creating your own cipher configurations.
+It demonstrates how to encrypt and decrypt text using Caesar, Atbash, ROT13, Vigenère, and XOR ciphers.

 ---